SukkoPera/OpenC64WarpSpeed/README.md

 Every release is accompanied by its Bill Of Materials (BOM) file and any relevant notes about it, which you are recommended to read carefully.

+Releases of the *original* branch get tagged *vXorig*, while improved version get tagged just *vX*.

 ### License
+*(I am not sure I can claim any copyright on this, as the actual schematics this is based on belong to the *Alien Technology Group* (or whoever has that right now, definitely not me).
+So the claim below is going to be more of a declaration of intent, in the sense that I would like that everything that is derived from my work stays open and free.)*

 The OpenC64WarpSpeed documentation, including the design itself, is copyright &copy; SukkoPera 2020.

 OpenC64WarpSpeed is Open Hardware licensed under the [CERN OHL v.
 1.2](http://ohwr.org/cernohl).